ahmetugsuz/WEB-Scraper/readme.md

 #### Unit Tests
 * navigate to the root:
 * `python3 -m pytest` / `pytest`
+!Note: There might be some data changes during the season, may not all test pass because of that.

 #### Ski Sports (Alpine ski World cup)
 To extract the information